-- 1. Completion of the University College Core Curriculum and EDUC 211. - 2.
-A GPA of 2.5 or higher. - 3.
-Acceptable scores on the Reading, Writing, and Mathematics Tests of the PRAXIS I Series.
-All PRAXIS scores must be current with state mandated score requirements for admission and licensure purposes. - 4.
-Verification by the university physician of the applicant's health status and level of physical fitness. - 5.
-Verification by the Director of Residence Life of the applicant's acceptable deportment. - 6.
-Personal fitness and the interest suitable to the profession of teaching, verified by the Center for Personal Development. - 7.
-Security background check - 8.
-Acceptable scores on the Admission to Teacher Education Interview - 9.
-Students must earn a grade of C or higher in all education courses, including student teaching.
+Completion of the University College Core Curriculum, EDUC 211, and SPED 480.

+A GPA of 2.7 or higher (3.0 preferred).

+Acceptable scores on the Reading, Writing, and Mathematics Tests of the PRAXIS CASE exam.
+All PRAXIS CASE scores must meet the current state mandated score requirements for admission and licensure purposes.
+Specific ACT or SAT scores are also considered.

+Verification by the university physician of the applicant's health status and level of physical fitness.

+Verification by the Director of Residence Life of the applicant's acceptable deportment.

+Personal fitness and the interest suitable to the profession of teaching, verified by the Center for Personal Development.

+Criminal background check.

+Acceptable scores on the Admission to Teacher Education Interview.

+Completed Application for Admission to Teacher Education form.

+Program of Study/ CAPP.

-10. Final acceptance for admission to the Teacher Education Program by the Teacher Education Committee, based upon documented recommendations from the major area concerned.
+Final acceptance for admission to the Teacher Education Program by the Teacher Education Committee, based upon documented recommendations from the major area concerned.

 Note: Formal admission to Teacher Education is required prior to enrollment in methods courses and student teaching.
+A crminal background check is required by each candidate after registering in methods courses and before completing the field experience requirement of the methods courses.
 See each individual program for course listing.